ihasTaco/ServerQuery/backend/readme.md

 ## Installation
-To install the backend, navigate (cd) to the backend directory and run npm install.
-This will install all the necessary dependencies listed in the package.json file.
+To install the backend server's dependencies, navigate to the 'backend' directory in your terminal and run `npm install`.
+This command will install all the necessary dependencies listed in the package.json file.

 ## Configuration
 Configuration settings for the backend are stored in a .env file.
 For guidance on how to fill in this file, refer to the _example.env file included in this directory.